GENIVI/rvi_lib/README.md

     $ cd rvi_lib
     $ make

-If you would like to see an example of an application using `rvi_lib`, run the
-following:

-    $ make examples
-    $ ./build/bin/interactive

-Initiating the RVI context requires a configuration file, along with X.509 certificates and one or more JWT credentials.
-See the "Configuration" section for details.

 #### Install
 To install the library and headers for use in applications or development, run the following: